stalela/stalela-docs/docs/10-components/ledger-service.md

 ---

 **Bottom line:** The Ledger turns messy rail realities into **deterministic, balanced, auditable facts**.
-Everything else in Storo depends on this discipline.
+Everything else in Stalela depends on this discipline.